 NOTE: Pet Adoptions are currently being completed online.
-Your first step is to complete an application.
+Your first step is to complete an application for a specific pet.
+Applications are reviewed Wednesday through Sunday.
 Thank you!

 Dog Adoption (4 months-5 years)